shaadmhd/Automation/README.md

 ## 🚀 Getting Started (Initial Setup - One Time)

 Follow these steps carefully to set up the automation tool on your computer.
-If you encounter any issues, please contact your secret bestie shaad(dont tell priya we are besties🤫🤫🤫).
+If you encounter any issues, please contact your secret bestie shaad (don't tell priya we are besties🤫🤫🤫).

 ### 1. Install Essential Software